 Polarized lenses may sound like the answer you’ve been searching for but let’s be real, not everything is always as it seems.
 One issue is that our beloved digital devices are harder to see through polarized lenses.
 Whomp.
 Fair warning – you might not be able to see yourself in a selfie with polarized lenses, so it’s something to bear in mind.
 I wouldn’t imagine you’d be watching TV in your sunnies but if you do, any digital, LED or LCD device will also become harder to view.
 Pilots are actually actively discouraged from wearing polarized sunglasses when flying because it becomes harder to read their control panels.
 On top of this, reducing glare can make it difficult to distinguish between the different surfaces light is reflecting off.
 It’s not a big deal if you’re driving or out and about but if you’re a skier you’ll know that being able to see the snow is paramount.
 Skiers need to be able to tell the difference between types or snow and ice etc, which is harder is polarized specs.
 If you’re hitting the slopes sometime soon, leave your polarized sunglasses in your chalet and pick them up on your way to apres ski.
 Nobody wants to be unsafe out on the snow!

-Well, my friend, that depends on you.
-They have undeniable benefits but these are only applicable in certain situations.
-If you’re a pilot who loves skiing in your spare time, I wouldn’t recommend you try polarized sunglasses.
-But if you, like most of us, aren’t a snow-crazy flight-fanatic then they could definitely be for you.
-And at these prices, why not get a pair of each?
-You can order your favorite sunglass frame in both polarized and nonpolarized for as little as $39, lenses included.
+EyeBuyDirect’s polarized sunglasses are definitely for you.
+While they’re especially useful for people who drive often, love to hike, or enjoy sports they’re a great addition to your wardrobe regardless of lifestyle.
+And at these prices, who could argue?
+Here at EyeBuyDirect, you can order your favorite sunglass frame in both polarized and nonpolarized for as little as $39, lenses included.
 You won’t find these prices in high-end sports shops yet we still deliver you the exact same product and quality without compromise.
 It’s a wonder you’ve ever shopped anywhere else, really.
 And if you still aren’t convinced, you have 14 days to return your sunglasses, polarized or otherwise, with our 14-Day Fit & Style Guarantee – no questions asked.